You’re not alone if you’re thinking about becoming a driving instructor.

 >See also: Tips on how to achieve work-life balance

-Finances may also have been an issue because of the pandemic.
+However, something to consider when becoming a driving instructor is that you will be, in most cases, self-employed.
+And, while there are many perks to self-employment, there are some drawbacks, including a lack of stability.
 “I think the main reason [instructors have left], from my point of view, is a lot of them weren’t entitled to anything during lockdowns.
 They’re self-employed, but they hadn’t been self-employed three years and couldn’t show three work three years’ worth of books,” said Sargent.
 “From the people I speak to, more than anything, they’ve left because they didn’t have a choice.”